 Installation of a "barometric draft stabilizer" (fireplace register) on a smoke exhaust system is prohibited.

 Furthermore, installation of a draft damper is not recommended.
-Indeed, with a controlled combustion wood stove, the draft is regulated upon intake of the combustion air in the stove and not at the exhaust.
+With a controlled combustion wood stoves the draft is regulated upon intake of the combustion air in the stove and not at the exhaust.

 IMPORTANCE OF PROPER DRAFT